-If you have questions concerning the degree program, encounter a technical issue with Coursera, or issues using Slack, please submit a report to the ticketing system at umsimadshelp@umich.edu.
+If you have questions concerning the degree program, encounter a technical issue with Coursera, or issues using Slack, please submit a report to the ticketing system at umsimadshelp@umich.edu Opens in a new tab .

-If you have an issue specific to the Coursera environment, you can also begin a live chat session with Coursera Technical Support (24/7) or view Coursera troubleshooting guides. (you may be asked to log in to your Coursera account).
+If you have an issue specific to the Coursera environment, you can also begin a live chat session Opens in a new tab with Coursera Technical Support (24/7) or view Coursera troubleshooting guide Opens in a new tab s. (you may be asked to log in to your Coursera account).